 - Your web-based solutions may only work for a few select apps, which can lead to over prioritization.

 You need your tech stack to work flawlessly, and you need a way to remediate technical issues as they arise.
 With 2 Steps, you can monitor internal apps remotely, and you can monitor all of those other 3rd party apps that your employees are connecting to via internal resources (e.g., accessing a database frontend via a remote laptop).

 How 2 Steps Agentless Monitoring Can Help You Solve Issues Remotely

 At 2 Steps, we built our agentless synthetic monitoring solution with remote work in mind.
 We created a solution that's useful across environments so that you can instantly access the critical monitoring solutions you need.
 2 Steps emulates real remote users' workflows to discover user experience and technical issues within your tech stack.
 You can start 2 Steps up at the beginning of the day to ensure that everything is running smoothly, and you can catch issues throughout the day as new variables unfold.

-If you want your remote work to enable your employers to get more work done faster, you need the right technology to support them.
+If you want a remote work synthetic monitoring solution to enable your employers to get more work done faster, you need the right technology to support them.
 2 Steps will uncover hidden issues, provide high-quality video replays of all of those issues for clarification, and fit in snuggly to almost any desktop or virtual environment — even Citrix.